-Another caveat: if you are walking more than the amount you are able to earn, you will not receive payment for the additional time you worked.
+So, if you’re walking more than the amount you are able to earn, you will not receive payment for the additional time you worked.

-Those extra points earned will disappear and revert back to your 5 Sweatcoin limit.
+Those extra points earned will disappear and revert back to your 5 Sweatcoin limits.
 But there are many positives here as well.

 Sweatcoin App Upsides

-This app is a fun way to encourage walking outdoors.
+Sweatcoin is a fun way to encourage walking.

-Once you’re logged into the Sweatcoin app, it will display the amount you’ve all earned and the amount of total steps taken.
+Once you’re logged into the Sweatcoin app, it will display the amount you’ve all earned and the number of total steps taken.